-Reconstruction of effective Hamiltonians by using HSG is also at the demonstration stage.
-In contrast to HHG, interband transition and intraband acceleration in HSG are disentangled and separately controlled by two different laser fields, resulting in relatively simple physical pictures~\cite{zaks2012experimental,zaks2013high,banks2013terahertz,langer2016lightwave,banks2017dynamical,valovcin2018optical,langer2018lightwave,borsch2020super,nagai2020dynamical,costello2021reconstruction,freudenstein2022attosecond,liu2024dephasing,o2024bloch,costello2023breaking}.
-Based on simulation of SBEs with up to four-point correlations, in monolayer tungsten diselenide, the HSG intensity spectra have been linked to the band structure by considering the maximum electron-hole momentum obtainable from an oscillating electric field~\cite{borsch2020super}.
-Ongoing progress has also been made towards reconstruction of an effective Hamiltonian based on HSG in bulk gallium arsenide (GaAs).
-By near-resonantly exciting bulk GaAs with a weak near-infrared (NIR) laser while simultaneously applying a linearly polarized, strong terahertz (THz) field, reconstruction of the Bloch wavefunctions of holes in bulk GaAs has been achieved through a simple algebraic equation based on a three-band model~\cite{costello2021reconstruction}.
-In this three-band model, the conduction-band electrons (Es) are described by a parabolic band with dispersion relation $H_c=E_{\rm g}+{\hbar^2k^2}/{2m_c}$, where $E_{\rm g}$ is the bandgap, $\hbar$ is the reduced Planck's constant, and $m_c$ is the conduction-band effective mass.
+Reconstruction of effective Hamiltonians based on HSG is also at the demonstration stage.
+In contrast to HHG, interband transition and intraband acceleration in HSG are disentangled and separately controlled by two different laser fields, resulting in comparatively simple physical pictures~\cite{zaks2012experimental,zaks2013high,banks2013terahertz,langer2016lightwave,banks2017dynamical,valovcin2018optical,langer2018lightwave,borsch2020super,nagai2020dynamical,costello2021reconstruction,freudenstein2022attosecond,liu2024dephasing,o2024bloch,costello2023breaking}.
+Based on simulations of SBEs including up to four-point correlations, the HSG intensity spectra in monolayer tungsten diselenide have been linked to the band structure by considering the maximum electron-hole momentum attainable from an oscillating electric field~\cite{borsch2020super}.
+Progress has also been made toward reconstructing an effective Hamiltonian based on HSG in bulk gallium arsenide (GaAs).
+By near-resonantly exciting bulk GaAs with a weak near-infrared (NIR) laser while simultaneously applying a linearly polarized, strong terahertz (THz) field, reconstruction of the Bloch wavefunctions of holes in bulk GaAs has been achieved through a simple algebraic equation derived from a three-band model~\cite{costello2021reconstruction}.
+In this three-band model, the conduction-band electrons (Es) are described by a parabolic band with dispersion relation $H_c=E_{\rm g}+{\hbar^2k^2}/{(2m_c)}$, where $E_{\rm g}$ is the bandgap, $\hbar$ is the reduced Planck's constant, and $m_c$ is the conduction-band effective mass.
 For the valence bands, there are two species of holes called heavy holes (HHs) and light holes (LHs), which are described by the Luttinger Hamiltonian~\cite{luttinger1955motion}